 Policy with respect to students attempts to balance student and institutional needs.
 Intellectual property created by students is considered the property of the student.
 The university, however, reserves the right to use such material, with appropriate discretion and attribution, in promotion of the university.
 Intellectual property created by students and employees jointly is considered to be jointly owned by the creators.
 (The employee shall have decision-making powers in regard to permissions and sales of jointly created property.)

 To view the complete Intellectual Property Policy, contact the provost office at: firstname.lastname@example.org

 This policy was formerly known as the open communication policy.

-In the event that a student is not satisfied with the response to the complaint, the student may choose to follow the grievance procedure for resolution.
-The university recognizes its obligation to ensure that students who make complaints do not suffer adverse treatment as a result= of the complaint.
-In the event that a student alleges such treatment, the student shall be referred to the grievance procedure for resolution and reconciliation.
+In the event that a student is not satisfied with the response to the complaint, the student may choose to follow up by utilizing the Grievance Procedure policy for resolution, available at the Student Life or Provost’s offices.
+The university recognizes its obligation to ensure that students who make complaints do not suffer adverse treatment as a result of the complaint.
+In the event that a student alleges such treatment, the student shall be referred to the Grievance Procedure for resolution.

 Approved by President’s Cabinet May 21, 2003

 Updated July 2018

 Research Misconduct Policy

 Consistent with the mission, vision and values of Eastern Mennonite University and with its Life Together statement, the university holds faculty and students to the highest standards in the conduct of research.
 While EMU aims to prevent any instances of researcher misconduct, the university takes seriously the need to investigate possible instances of misconduct.
 EMU is committed to a process of considering complaints made in good faith while protecting the positions and reputations of complainants and all those asked to participate in investigations.

 Read the full EMU Research Misconduct Policy Statement